Will coronavirus be a test case for remote working?

 These aren’t the first companies to tell staff to stay at home.
 Last month, employees at the Irish offices of online recruiter Indeed, where there is 1,000 staff, were told not to come in due to concerns a staff member may have been exposed to the coronavirus.

-Separately, a report published on Tuesday morning claimed that one quarter of the workforce is now classed as working remotely, something it defines as “working from home and/or in shared spaces”.
+Separately, a report published on Tuesday morning claimed that a quarter of the workforce is now classed as working remotely, something it defines as “working from home and/or in shared spaces”.

 The Sigmar EY 2020 Talent Leader Pulse Survey, which is the largest HR and employment survey in Ireland with 326 senior executives taking part, also said the flexi-workforce now makes up 21 per cent of the total workforce.